 Chicago attorneys reach $5.8 million settlement in lawsuit over claims of racism at Water Department

-The settlement agreement was reached on Monday, less than a month before the case had been set to go to trial in federal court in Chicago, according to court records.
-The proposed settlement must be approved by the City Council before it is finalized.
+The settlement agreement was reached on Monday, less than a month before the case was set to trial in federal court in Chicago, according to court records.
+The City Council must approve the proposed settlement before it is finalized.

 The settlement covers 12 current and former Water Department employees who claimed in their lawsuit – first filed in 2017 – that they were subjected to a "hostile and abusive work environment."